Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Impact of glitch residuals on final results

-We have evaluated for some bolometers the level of contamination by glitches left in data after the processing at the ring level by comparing the power spectrum of the input simulated noise projected on rings with the power spectrum of processed simulated data, after removing the input sky signal from the data.
-This is shown in Figure~\ref{fig:resnoisering} for simulations of data of the same two detectors as in the previous section: 143-2a containing a high rate of long glitches; and 143-5 with a low glitch rate but consequently more glitches below the threshold (see Section~\ref{sec:interplg}), after averaging the spectra over 10\,000 rings.
-We also compare the two power spectra previously described with the power spectra obtained without removing estimated glitch templates to the data but using the same produced flags.
+For some representative bolometers we have evaluated the level of contamination coming from glitches left in the data after processing at the ring level, by comparing the power spectrum of the input simulated noise projected on rings with the power spectrum of processed simulated data, after removing the input sky signal from the data.
+This is shown in Fig.~\ref{fig:resnoisering} for simulations of data from the same two detectors as in the previous section: 143-2a, containing a high rate of long glitches; and 143-5, with a low glitch rate, but consequently more glitches below the threshold (see Sect.~\ref{sec:interplg}), after averaging the spectra over 10\,000 rings.
+We also compare these two power spectra with the power spectra obtained without removing glitch templates from the data, but using the same data flagging.

-For bolometer 143-2a, we can see that glitches dominate over the noise on large scales, even after flagging, for $k<2\times10^{-3}$\,arcmin$^{-1}$.
-We observe an important gain in the noise power spectrum after removing long glitch templates.
-Nevertheless, glitch residuals still contribute to the noise power at the level of 30\% below $k \approx 2\times 10^{-3}$\,arcmin$^{-1}$ and below 10\% above $k\approx 6\times 10^{-3}$\,arcmin$^{-1}$.
-We attribute the excess at low frequency to errors in the subtraction of templates.
-Undetected glitches below the threshold contribute significantly at higher frequencies, at the level of 5\% of the power for this bolometer, and causes the observed excess for $0.03<k<0.1$ \,arcmin$^{-1}$.
-For bolometer 143-5, the contamination by glitches before template subtraction below $k<10^{-3}$\,arcmin$^{-1}$ is between 15 and 20\% and of the order of 8\% above.
-After glitch template subtraction, the contamination reaches the level of 8\% at almost all scales.
-This value corresponds to the level of contamination by undetected glitches below the threshold, which is higher than for the 143-2a bolometer in agreement with our modeling (see Section~\ref{sec:interplg}).
+For bolometer 143-2a, we can see that without template subtraction the glitch signal dominates over the noise on large scales, $k<2\times10^{-3}$\,arcmin$^{-1}$, even after flagging.
+We observe a dramatic improvement in the noise power spectrum after removing long glitch templates.
+Nevertheless, glitch residuals still contribute to the noise power at the level of 30\% at $k \lsim 2\times 10^{-3}$\,arcmin$^{-1}$ and less than 10\% at $k\gsim 6\times 10^{-3}$\,arcmin$^{-1}$.
+We attribute the excess at low frequency to errors in the subtraction of templates, which are expected to arise due to uncertainties in the amplitude parameter determination after $\chi^2$ minimization.
+Given the level of residuals in power spectra, the impact of errors in template estimation is negligible at the percent level, as seen in Sect.~\ref{templates}.
+Undetected glitches below the threshold contribute significantly at higher frequencies, at the level of 5\% of the power for this bolometer, and cause the observed excess over $0.03<k<0.1$ \,arcmin$^{-1}$.
+For bolometer 143-5, the contamination by glitches before template subtraction below $k<10^{-3}$\,arcmin$^{-1}$ is between 15 and 20\% and of the order of 8\% above $10^{-3}$\,arcmin$^{-1}$.
+After glitch template subtraction, the contamination reaches the level of 8\% for almost all scales.
+This value corresponds to the level of contamination by undetected glitches below the threshold, which is higher than for the 143-2a bolometer, in agreement with our modelling (see Sect.~\ref{sec:interplg}).